0-Tikaro/simulation-protocol/README.md

 ##### Introduction
-This is a finished collection of Minecraft CTM maps made by TikaroHD.
-There are no plans to expand it in the future, but some things may get small updates.
+This is the finished collection of Minecraft CTM maps made by TikaroHD.
+There are no plans to expand it in the future, but some maps may get small updates.

 To download the maps, click on their titles.